-TriCo Students and Faculty Organize against Philly Chinatown Arena Amid Mayor Parker’s Approval
+TriCo Students and Faculty Organize Against Philly Chinatown Arena Amid Mayor Parker’s Approval

 “The protest was incredible!
 The streets around City Hall were completely packed; my friends and I could barely see the speakers,” said June Shin ’25, “Clearly, a lot of people cared about preserving Chinatown.
 So many speakers from all across the city came in solidarity to show support for the movement and to demand answers from Mayor [Cherelle] Parker and the billionaires still invested in this gentrification project.”

-At the protest were many different groups and organizations who all bring a different angle to resistance to the proposed arena.
+At the protest were many different groups and organizations who all brought a different angle to resistance to the proposed arena.
 Clergymen and pastors from POWER Interfaith, representatives from Philly Thrive, and members of the Apache Nation on their way to Washington, D.C., were just some of the groups who joined the Save Chinatown coalition on that Saturday.

-Sony Devabhaktuni, Swarthmore assistant professor of art, architect, and writer, researches “how the street, as a material overlay of infrastructural systems, plays a role in civic life”.
+Sony Devabhaktuni, Swarthmore assistant professor of art, architect, and writer, researches “how the street, as a material overlay of infrastructural systems, plays a role in civic life.”

 “In what remains of Chinatown, the streets have a quality that allows for everyday exchange that I think is pretty remarkable and unlike almost any other part of Philadelphia,” Devabhaktuni said.